- Urban Planner

 Que.
 What is urban planning?Ans.

-Urban planning is the profession that concerns itself with the health and quality of life of urban places, cities, small towns and rural villages.
+Urban planning career provides opportunity to opt for professions that concerns itself with the health and quality of life of urban places, cities, small towns and rural villages.
 Urban planners care for the environment, economy, environment, urban design and physical facilities, and the culture and politics of a city to maintain (or restore) the quality of life.

 Que.
 Is urban planner a good career?Ans.